 Controlled Entity means an Entity over which a Member in Public Practice has the power to govern the financial and operating policies of the Entity so as to obtain benefits from its activities.

-Controller means a Member in Public Practice appointed as controller or managing controller under Part 5.2 of the Corporations Act 2001: or a receiver appointed to property of an individual.
-It does not include a receiver appointed by the Court
+Controller means a Member in Public Practice appointed as controller or managing controller under Part 5.2 of the Corporations Act 2001.